stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 out and make villages.
 Bring plenty gold.
 Me them.
 You them.
 Then big waters come.
 All change.
 Nobody come out, let nobody in.
 Get in, no get out.
 They no die--no get old like Grey Eagle with valleys in face and snow on head.
 Just same like air--some man, some spirit.
 Bad medicine.
-Sometimes at night spirit come out on half-man&ndash;half-horse-with-horn and fight where men once fight.
+Sometimes at night spirit come out on half-man-half-horse-with-horn and fight where men once fight.
 Keep 'way them place.
 No good.
 You good boy--go 'way and let them old ones 'lone. "